Skip to content

 Description

-df_check_range_start Start time of the check range.
-Unit in seconds
+df_check_range_start Start time of the detection range.
+Unit: seconds

-df_check_range_end End time of the check range.
-Unit in seconds
+df_check_range_end End time of the detection range.
+Unit: seconds

-df_issue_start_time Time of the first failure occurrence in this round.
-Unit in seconds
+df_issue_start_time Time when the first failure occurred in this round.
+Unit: seconds

-df_issue_duration Duration of the failure in this round, unit in seconds (from df_issue_start_time to this event)
+df_issue_duration Duration of the failure in this round, unit: seconds (from df_issue_start_time to this event)

 df_source Event source.
 Includes monitor, user, system, custom, audit